maucaro/secure_bot/readme.md

 # Limitations and areas for improvement
 - If using PAT for authentication, Azure Key Vault should be used to store it.
+- Access to ACR may be further restricted using this [guidance](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-private-link).
 - The Bot code only allows interactions from users in the configured Entra ID Tenant.
 For more granular control, organizations would need to manage access to the Teams App as described [here](https://learn.microsoft.com/en-us/microsoftteams/app-centric-management).